Orchestrate Declarative Dataform Workflows in Kestra

 { "warehouse": "bigquery", "defaultSchema": "ecommerce", "defaultDatabase": "<default-database>", "defaultLocation": "us"}Most often, the database is same as the GCP project ID.

-config { type: "declaration", database: "<database>", schema: "ecommerce", name: "orders", description: "raw orders table"}Next, we will create the stg_orders.sqlx file under the definitions folder.
-This file will define the stg_orders view that we want to generate using Dataform.
-The file contents will be:
+config { type: "declaration", database: "<database>", schema: "ecommerce", name: "orders", description: "raw orders table"}Next, create stg_orders.sqlx under the definitions folder to define the stg_orders view:

 config { type: "view", // Specify whether this model will create a table or a view schema: "ecommerce", database: "<database>"}